 Our designs are inspired by archetype, calling on the familiar and unpretentious forms of British Country kitchen style, Shaker, traditional Scandinavian and Japanese woodwork for inspiration.
-We endeavor to re-interpret the spirit and functionality of these honest forms of furniture for a modern customer.
+We endeavour to re-interpret the spirit and functionality of these honest forms of furniture for a modern customer.

 Another Country aims to deliver quality and longevity at fair prices – our products are built to last, both in terms of construction and style.
-All of our wooden products are made from sustainably harvested timbers and we make use of both time-honoured craft techniques and modern technology and we work in as sustainable a way as possible.
+All of our wooden products are made from sustainable timbers and we make use of both time-honoured craft techniques and modern technology and we work in as sustainable a way as possible.

 How it’s made

 We combine traditional methods of making with modern technology to ensure that each piece is made with great care, attention to detail and precision.
 Every piece is hand assembled, hand finished and quality controlled before leaving the workshops.